akazukin5151/koneko-old/README.md

 # Use latest master branch
 git clone https://github.com/twenty5151/koneko.git

+# These might be bundled into an install.sh in the future...
+mkdir -p ~/.local/share/koneko # This is also where all downloads are cached cp -r ./pics/ ~/.local/share/koneko/pics

 cd koneko && pip install -r requirements.txt --upgrade cd koneko
 ./koneko.py
 ```

+# Usage
-2. There are five modes of operation:
+There are five modes of operation:
     1. View artist illustrations ([ex](https://www.pixiv.net/bookmark.php?type=user))
     2. View a post ([ex](https://www.pixiv.net/en/artworks/78823485))
     3. View artists that you have followed (or any other user ID) ([ex](https://www.pixiv.net/bookmark.php?type=user))